The U.S. Armed the Soviet Union

 These Facts and Others Show the Cold War Was a Big Lie

-Sutton's book is 270 pages of similar material, about how the U.S. supplied the Soviet Union with other types of military technology as well, all spelled out in excruciating detail.
+Sutton's book (just the summary book, not the three volumes it summarizes) is 270 pages of similar material, about how the U.S. supplied the Soviet Union with other types of military technology as well, all spelled out in excruciating detail.
 And Sutton makes it clear that the Executive Branch pursued this policy and avoided enforcing laws that would impede it, and misled Congress, to ensure continued U.S. arming of the Soviet Union during the 'Cold War.'

 Any understanding of the 'Cold War' that ignores the facts presented by Sutton and that is inconsistent with these facts is clearly not correct.

 American Capitalists Backed the Bolsheviks from the Start

 Sutton also wrote a book titled, Wall Street and the Bolshevik Revolution, published in 1974 (and online here), from which one excerpt about a William Boyce Thompson is given below.
 Thompson was at the very top of the American capitalist class when the Bolsheviks were in the process of taking power in Russia.
 Thompson was President of the Federal Reserve Bank of New York (the most important bank in the Federal Reserve system) from 1914 to 1919, the years about which Sutton writes.
 Thompson was a very wealthy mining magnate and he was prominent in the Republican party, as one can read about in the first linked article about him above.
 Here's what Sutton reports: